Humanitariansai/RAMAN-Effect/Papers/SERS_ML_Survey.md

 3. **Transfer Learning for Data Normalization**: Using pre-trained models to normalize data across different instruments or experimental conditions.

+4. **Adaptive Calibration**: Continuous recalibration procedures that maintain measurement accuracy during long-term monitoring despite potential drift in instrument performance or substrate properties.

+5. **Anomaly Detection Pre-filtering**: Techniques that identify and handle outlier spectra or measurements affected by temporary interferences before they enter the main analysis pipeline.

-The choice of preprocessing and feature extraction methods significantly impacts the performance of subsequent ML algorithms and should be carefully optimized for each specific SERS application.
+The choice of preprocessing and feature extraction methods significantly impacts the performance of subsequent ML algorithms and should be carefully optimized for each specific SERS application, particularly for continuous monitoring systems where data quality may vary over time.

 ### 3.3 Classification and Regression Models